Documentation

 ...

 The user identification starts with the session_start() function, which initiates a new or continues an existing session.
 A name is used so that the system can maintain a safe single user connection.
 PHP always stores a corresponding cookie in the browser of the user, which includes a unique ID.
 Similarly, the session must be distinct from any session that might exist on the same domain or website.
-Sessions are saved inside 'monofiles/session' since MonoCMS 2.0.
+Sessions are saved inside 'monofiles/session'.

 SimpleXML

-Using SimpleXML is very common when working with xml files, like the one below:
+Using SimpleXML is very common when working with xml files, like the example below

 $monousers = new simpleXMLElement('filesinfo/log.xml',null,true);

 This way we gather up all user data to a SimpleXML element and continue to user identification and data saving in the log file.
-If the combination of username and password given by the user, exists in this element, the user is allowed to visit the control panel.
+If the combination of username and password given by the user, exists in the file, the user is allowed to enter the control panel.
 Note that while the username is stored in the session and saved in the log file, the user's password is never stored, either in session or the log file.
 User identification is based on password_hash function which reads the hashed password as a parameter.
-Hashed paswords though are saved inside the 'monofiles/log.xml' file.
+Hashed paswords are saved inside the 'monofiles/filesinfo/log.xml' file.

 Use of functions

-It is easy to use some of the system functions yourself, if you wish to write your own code and pages.
-Here are some examples:
+It is easy to use some of the system functions, to write your own code and pages.
+Some examples:

-Load xml file of a page and print the title of the page
+Load the xml file of a page and print the title$page = simplexml_object('filename','l','page');

 echo $page->pageinfo->page->title;